guddii/floidtv/README.md

 # floidtv
-A static page for floidt
+A static page for floidtv.de